 - Olive oil - there is no butter in this recipe, and the oil keeps it light and airy.

 - Lemons - zest and juice.
 This is where the cake gets its wonderful flavour from.

 - Self-raising flour - you can substitute this with plain flour plus baking powder.

 Before you start making the cake, you need to prepare your cake tin and lemons.

 To prepare the bundt tin, make sure you grease and flour it well.
-You can follow my method here, but no need to line it with paper.
+You can follow my method here for lining a cake tin here, but no need to line it with paper.

 Make sure you get into all the creases - and don't forget the middle 'chimney'.

 Next you need to get your lemon zest and your lemon juice ready.
 There are a couple of ways you can zest your lemons.